ZubeidHendricks/bruno-ai/README.md

 ## 🔐 Security

-- All data is encrypted in transit and at rest
+- All data is encrypted in transit (HTTPS) and at rest
 - API keys are stored securely in environment variables
 - File uploads are validated and scanned
 - Session management with JWT tokens
 - Role-based access control
+- Rate limiting prevents abuse
+- CSRF protection implemented

 ## 📈 Performance Optimization